 Your personal maximum loan limit

 Keep in mind that your “real” limit is what you can qualify for.
-It can never be more than area limits, but it can be much less.
+It can never exceed area limits, but it can be much less.
 For instance, you would need to make enough money to support a $2 million loan limit in California, which would come with a payment of around $15,000 per month.

-Your personal income and future rental income would have to support that large payment.
+Your employment income and future rent would have to support that large payment.

 You can enter a scenario and check your debt-to-income levels with this FHA multifamily calculator.